smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 * None

 ### Screens and apps
-* Chrome
+* Chrome or Edge

 * https://www.microsoft.com/cognitive-services/en-us/computer-vision-api

 ## COMPUTER VISION
 ### Analyse
 1. Go to https://www.microsoft.com/cognitive-services/en-us/computer-vision-api and scroll to the `Analyze and Image` section

-2. Use coffee cup image, upload and show JSON description, tags, adult, categories etc.
+2. Use coffee cup image, upload and show JSON description, tags, adult, gender, age, categories etc.

 3. Repeat with a stock portal image showing a face